hmcs10/DSA-Cheat-Sheet/recursion.md

     }
 };
 ```
+Time Complexity: O(9^(n ^ 2)), in the worst case, for each cell in the n2 board, we have 9 possible numbers.

+Space Complexity: O(1), since we are refilling the given board itself, there is no extra space required, so constant space complexity.

 # [1849.
 Splitting a String Into Descending Consecutive Values](https://leetcode.com/problems/splitting-a-string-into-descending-consecutive-values/description/)

 ## Approach ->
 As we are required to split the string in such a way that all the splits should have numbers in a decreasing manner (just by 1) so in the main function we can iterate through the entire string and call a recursive function helper for the first split.
 Inside the helper function, we check if the current substring, formed by converting a portion of the input string to a numerical value, is one less than the previous value.
 If this condition is met, the function is recursively called on the remaining portion of the string, exploring all possible valid splits.
+We split the string in the same way of how we performed the split earlier - fix the idx and check for elements ahead of it.

 ---
 ## Code ->